visionbike/FANet/README.md

 ### 1. NinaPro DB5 Dataset

-Ninapro is a publicly available multimodal database aimed at fostering machine learning research on human, robotic & prosthetic hands.
+NinaPro is a publicly available multimodal database aimed at fostering machine learning research on human, robotic & prosthetic hands.
 You can download the NinaPro DB5 at [https://ninapro.hevs.ch](https://ninapro.hevs.ch/).

 ### 2. Custom ASR Gesture Dataset